Kids, Computers, and Church & Synagogue Libraries

 A few suggestions…

-The Religious Library and Resource Center have at their heart the idea of providing resources for home-use.
+A church’s Library and Resource Center has at it’s heart the idea of providing resources for home-use.
 Yet so many religious materials barely make it off the shelf, or out of the backseat of the car.
 A generation of adherents, having been bored by our beige block walls, begrudgingly and sparingly trusts our message, but not our methods or materials.
-It’s not that they won’t read, –they are gobbling up Harry Potter and R.L.
-Stein.
+It’s not that they won’t read, –they are gobbling up Harry Potter and buying Kindle Readers.

 I believe many parents AVOID Christian resources because they didn’t grow up with them in the home.
 They also avoid them because their memories of using them at church are unfavorably mixed with remembrances of long dutiful classes spent in wooden chairs with the alleged love of God.